vippsas/vipps-woocommerce/README.txt

 = How can I get help if I have any issues? =

 For issues with the plugin you can submit an issue on GitHub or ask on the support forum on wordpress.org.
-For other unrelated issues you should [contact Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).
+For other unrelated issues, you should [contact Vipps](https://developer.vippsmobilepay.com/docs/contact/).

 = Where can I use Vipps? =